 KLM caters for its frequent flyers with its Crown lounges at Schiphol.
 KLM should be noted for having an excellent network from Amsterdam to all over the UK.

 Note, Ryanair flies from London Stansted to Eindhoven airport, 90 minutes south of Amsterdam.
-It currently only serves Dublin from Amsterdam Schiphol.
+It currently only serves Dublin and Malaga from Amsterdam Schiphol.